top of page

 What is the next book that you are working on and when will it be available?

-I want to continue Rani’s adventure at Old San Juan, this time teaching her about the governor’s mansion (which you read about on the last page of the first book) however, I am currently working on a coloring book showcasing PR’s 78 municipalities.
-The goal is to publish three more books in 2023, all of them dedicated to my dear island of Puerto Rico.
+I want to continue Rani’s adventure in Old San Juan, this time teaching her about the governor’s mansion (which you read about on the last page of the first book).
+However, I am currently working on a coloring book showcasing Puerto Rico’s 78 municipalities.
+My goal is to publish three more books in 2023, all dedicated to my dear island of Puerto Rico.

 bottom of page